mugak/Wethebest/Acceptance_Criteria.md

 ## Alien

-### As an alien, I want to move with my fellow aliens in a synchronized manner.
+### As an alien, I want to attack the player.

 	AC1.
 Screen features several rows of aliens.
 	AC2.
 Starting with the bottom row, every row moves in sync a small amount to one side following the row below it.
 	AC3.
 When a row reaches the end of the screen, repeat the process in the other direction.
+	AC4.
+Move downwards towards the cannon at a set interval.
+	AC5.
+Move increasingly faster as more aliens are killed.
+	AC6.
+Aliens shoot projectiles downwards toward cannon.

 ## Gamestate